×

 Ever heard of parked car insurance?
 Let us show you an example.
 Everything in your day seems normal until you step towards your parked car.
 Depending on the type of person you are, the scream would be internal or external.
 You would not be a happy camper seeing a fender bender or damage to your car that happened while it parked during the night

-Yes, but let’s keep that for later.
-First off, you need to calm yourself and take one step at a time.
-Start by analyzing the damages inflicted on your car first.
-Do a thorough analysis of the damage first.
-Call your insurance agent if one or more than one expensive part of the car is damaged beyond repair or requires replacement.
+Yes, but let’s save that for later.
+First, you need to calm yourself and take one step at a time.
+Analyze the damages inflicted on your car thoroughly.
+Call your insurance agent if one or more expensive parts of the car are damaged beyond repair or require replacement.

 Should I Contact the Police?